rschristopher/rschristopher.github.io/src/bitcoin-as-money/monetary-policy.md

 Let's examine what would happen if, tomorrow, the price of Bitcoin went up to $1-million.
-Initially, mining will be very profitable.
+Mining will be very profitable.
-The hashrate would skyrocket as even the most expensive sources of electricity would be profitability used to power
- Bitcoin miners.
-Even older less efficient miners would be profitable.
-At least, at first.

-What would happen in that situation with increases hashrate is a difficulty adjustment.
+The hashrate would skyrocket.
+And yet, issuance of new Bitcoin would stay on schedule.

-Every 2016 blocks there will be a difficulty adjustment to keep the average time per block to 10-minutes.
+Every 2016 blocks there will be a difficulty adjustment to maintain a 10-minute average block time.
-If the average within those 2016 blocks is less than 10-minutes, the difficulty will increase.
+That is, if the average within those 2016 blocks is less than 10-minutes, the difficulty will increase.
 If the average is more than 10-minutes, the difficulty will decrease.
-For this reason, while the time between blocks can seem to vary from block-to-block, the average is (and always will be) 10-minutes.
+For this reason, while the time between blocks can vary, the average is (and always will be) 10-minutes.